AgnitumuS/ubjs/DOC-MAIN-PAGE.md

 - method marked as <span class="member-attr api">api</span> is available from the client

 # Available server-side modules
-The complete list of available modules is in [UnityBase packages registry](http://registry.unitybase.info)

 Also many of [nodejs modules](https://www.npmjs.com) are compatible with UnityBase.
 We are constantly working on enhancing the compatibility with nodejs.

 This is a short list of the modules available in unityBase standard distribution: